felangel/bloc/README.md

 - [Counter Example](https://github.com/felangel/Bloc/tree/master/examples/angular_counter) - an example of how to use a `CounterBloc` in an AngularDart app.
 - [Github Search](https://github.com/felangel/Bloc/tree/master/examples/github_search/angular_github_search) - an example of how to create a Github Search Application using the `bloc` and `angular_bloc` packages.

+### Flutter + Web
+- [Github Search](https://github.com/felangel/Bloc/tree/master/examples/github_search) - an example of how to create a Github Search Application and share code between Flutter and AngularDart.

 ## Articles

 - [bloc package](https://medium.com/flutter-community/flutter-bloc-package-295b53e95c5c) - An intro to the bloc package with high level architecture and examples.